pymupdf/PyMuPDF/docs/document.rst

       :arg list off: list of :data:`xref` of OCGs to set OFF.
 Replaces previous values.
 An empty list will cause no OCG being set to OFF anymore.
 Should be specified if `basestate="OFF"` is used.
       :arg str basestate: state of OCGs that are not mentioned in *on* or *off*.
 Possible values are "ON", "OFF" or "Unchanged".
 Upper / lower case possible.
       :arg list rbgroups: a list of lists.
 Replaces previous values.
 Each sublist should contain two or more OCG xrefs.
 OCGs in the same sublist are handled like buttons in a radio button group: setting one to ON automatically sets all other group members to OFF.
+      :arg list locked: a list of OCG xref number that cannot be changed by the user interface.

       Values `None` will not change the corresponding PDF array.